Davidthecoderme/CSI3140A4/README.md

 Save and Connect: Click Save to connect to the server.

-Step 3: Create a New Database
+-Step 3: Create a New Database
 Navigate to Databases: In the Browser panel, expand the server you just connected to and locate the Databases item.

 Create a Database: